shlizee/NeuroAI/README.md

 Welcome to NeuroAI-UW seminar, a regular weekly seminar for UW community organized by [NeuroAI Shlizerman Lab](http://faculty.washington.edu/shlizee/).

-Meeting are currently held virtually (Summer \& Fall 2020).
+Meetings are currently held virtually (Summer \& Fall 2020).
 Contact us if you would like to join!
+UW students can enroll into designated courses: AMATH 500L or EE 598F to participate in the seminarial activities.

 ## 2020 Autumn Schedule
 Thanks [Ryan Vogt](https://amath.washington.edu/people/ryan-vogt) and [Kun Su](https://kun-su.netlify.app) for being the Student Organizers.